Affiliate links on Android Authority may earn us a commission. Learn more.

 That buttery smoothness is helped along by 1GB of RAM, nearly double what other Wear OS watches offer.
 Fossil also included a full 8GB of onboard storage — plenty to store apps and music.
 That amount of ROM is good news for people who like to work out while leaving their phone at home.

-What’s more, the Fossil watch comes with NFC for Google Pay contactless payments, as well as built-in GPS, and an optical heart rate sensor.
-When manufacturers try to cut costs these are usually the first things to go, so it’s nice to see them included here.
-Clearly Fossil isn’t trying to cut corners.
+What’s more, the Fossil watch comes with NFC for Google Pay contactless payments, as well as built-in GPS and an optical heart rate sensor.
+When manufacturers try to cut costs, these are usually the first things to go, so it’s nice to see them included here.
+Clearly, Fossil isn’t trying to cut corners.

 The Tickr X heart rate strap reported an average heart rate reading of 117bpm and a max of 148bpm.
 This is a little under what the Forerunner and Fossil reported.
-Both wearables actually came back with the same exact max and average heart rate readings: 164bpm for max, 148 for average.
-The Fossil smartwatch actually hit its 164 max heart rate at around the 6-minute mark, while the Forerunner 245 didn’t hit 164bpm until the 16-minute mark.
+Both wearables actually came back with the same max and average heart rate readings: 164bpm for max, 148 for average.
+The Fossil smartwatch hit its 164 max heart rate at around the 6-minute mark, while the Forerunner 245 didn’t hit 164bpm until the 16-minute mark.

-Either way, both the Garmin and Fossil watches were at least able to pick up on major heart rate trends throughout the workout, even though they both overshot their readings.
+Either way, both the Garmin and Fossil watches were at least able to pick up on significant heart rate trends throughout the workout, even though they both overshot their readings.
 I ran with all three of these devices two more times, and both the Garmin and Fossil watches overshot max and average heart rate readings compared to the chest strap.

 The fitness crowd will also be happy to hear that the smartwatch has a 3ATM water-resistance rating, as well as an altimeter, accelerometer, and a gyroscope built in.